mnpg/Reolink_api_documentations/Bash-scripts/README.md

 <details>
 <summary>HOW-TO detailed</summary>

-On each Reolink cameras, you have the feature Video clip that permit to have a live zoom of part of the main image.
+On each Reolink cameras, you have the feature Video clip that permit to have a li.e zoom of part of the main image.

 In that section, you have the possibility to generate several video clip zones (to focus on some particular sectors of the main image).